siye-b/wits-overflow/README.md

 # Wits Overflow Andriod Mobile App

-This is an app is intended for finding quick help with programming erros around the Wits community, FAQs and general forum-like discussions on the topics of programming-related issues and bugs.
-The latest version of the App functions like StackExchange- having different boards for Math ,CAM and Coms
+This is an app, intended for finding quick help with programming errors around the Wits community, FAQs and general forum-like discussions on the topics of programming-related issues, bugs and CSAM related courses.
+The latest version of the App functions like StackExchange- having different boards for Math ,CAM and COMS.

 ## Requirements
 Android Studio 3.2+ (installed on a Linux, Mac or Windows machine)